svp893/Philip-Portfolio/README.md

 ## Assignment 2 - Visualizing Government Debt

 The following graphs use OECD data featuring the Debt-to-GDP ratio across several countries and decades.
-By sifting through this data on platforms, such as Flourish and Tableau, we being to see the stories intertwined in the data.
+By sifting through this data on platforms, such as Flourish and Tableau, we begin to see the stories intertwined in the data.

 ### Government Debt Chart